Sloan Lake (Colorado)

-Sloan's Lake, also known as Sloan Lake and Sloans Lake, is a body of water, park, and neighborhood in Denver, Colorado, US.
-The neighborhood is located on the northwest side of Denver.
-The lake is the central feature of Sloan's Lake Park, which is managed by the Parks and Recreation division of the City and County of Denver.
+Sloan Lake, also known as Sloan's Lake and Sloans Lake, is a body of water, park, and neighborhood in Denver, Colorado.
+The neighborhood is located on the northwest side of Denver, with the lake acting as a central feature of the neighborhood.

-Sloan's Lake
+Sloan Lake

-Sloan's Lake is located on the western edge of Denver's city limits, adjacent to the suburbs of Lakewood, Edgewater and Wheat Ridge.
+Sloan Lake is located on the western edge of Denver's city limits, adjacent to the suburbs of Lakewood, Edgewater and Wheat Ridge.
 The approximate boundaries are Sheridan Boulevard to the west, 17th Avenue to the south, Raleigh St. to the east, and 26th Avenue to the north.
 There are no tributary streams to the lake.

 History

 The true history of the creation of Sloan Lake may never be officially known, but during the settlement of the Denver area in the mid to late 19th century, the lake did not exist.
 Since spring 1859, South Golden Road connecting Denver and the western suburb of Golden crossed through where Sloan Lake is now.

 In December 1866, under the newly enacted Southern Homestead Act, Thomas M. Sloan received a patent for the land from US President Andrew Johnson to use the land for agricultural purposes, farming, and cattle-raising.
-A commonly accepted and incorrect legend states that Sloan dug a well on the land, inadvertently tapping into an underground aquifer, and that when he awoke the next morning, part of his farm land was covered in water.
-That flooded this part of South Golden Road, and the realigned thoroughfare, now known as Colfax Avenue would become the major east-west thoroughfare in this part of the city.
+A commonly accepted and incorrect legend states that Sloan dug a well on the land, inadvertently tapping into an underground aquifer, and that when he awoke the next morning, part of his farmland was covered in water.
+That flooded this part of South Golden Road, and the realigned thoroughfare, now known as Colfax Avenue, would become the major east-west thoroughfare in this part of the city.
 But, according to gold rush era stagecoach driver Bill Turner, the lake appeared sometime between when he left for Kansas in June 1861 and when he returned in early 1863.
 It is possible that Sloan occupied the land prior to patenting it.
-However, its unlikely Sloan would have applied for a patent to farm land that was under water and just as unlikely that the patent would have been granted under the Southern Homestead Act.
+However, it is unlikely that Sloan would have applied for a patent to farmland that was under water, and just as unlikely that the patent would have been granted under the Southern Homestead Act.

 The lake once exceeded 200 acre and extended north and west beyond its current size, but portions were filled north of 25th Avenue and west of Sheridan Boulevard.